Presidential Research Development Grant Program

 - Liberal arts & sciences, behavioral, social, and educational sciences (including such fields as psychology, education, law, and social work), technology, and business projects.

 Applicants generally may request support of up to $10,000, with most awards expected to range between $5,000 to $10,000.
 However, requests for support of $15,000 to $20,000 will be considered for projects that typically involve greater expense (e.g., laboratory-based research) but only if clear justification for this higher level of support is provided in the application.
-Proposals that include contributions from the Investigator’s School – for the purpose of covering some project costs, in addition to dedicated Investigator time — are strongly encouraged.
+Proposals that include contributions from the Investigator’s School – to cover some project costs, in addition to dedicated Investigator time — are strongly encouraged.

 The PRDG program is not intended to support pilot or terminal research.
-For those types of research activities, funding can be provided by the Investigator’s School through a variety of mechanisms, such as release time, small internal grants, general laboratory support, student research assistants, etc. Rather, the aim of PRDG funding is to advance selective research projects for expansion beyond preliminary, successful results achieved thus far by the Investigator Our hope is that through PRDG funding, the research will yield results that clearly lend themselves to securing potential greater levels of project support from within the highly competitive national environment of external funding.
+For those types of research activities, funding can be provided by the Investigator’s School through a variety of mechanisms, such as release time, small internal grants, general laboratory support, student research assistants, etc. The purpose of PRDG funding is to advance selective research projects for expansion beyond preliminary successful results achieved thus far by the Investigator.
+Our hope is that through PRDG funding, the research will yield results that clearly lend themselves to potentially secure greater levels of project support from within the highly competitive national environment of external funding.

 Applications will require sign-off by the applicant’s Department Chair (where appropriate) and by the School Dean to confirm that School resources being applied to the project are available.
 This includes confirmation of the stated level of effort that the Investigator will devote to conduct the proposed research, along with any additional internal matching funding or other support being provided by the School to accomplish the research.

-Proposals are due by December 7, 2020.
-It is anticipated that awards will be made for the period February 1, 2021 through January 31, 2022—subject to COVID-19 circumstances and meeting standard compliance requirements for research.
+Proposals are due by December 12, 2022.
+It is anticipated that awards will be made for the period of February 1, 2023 through January 31, 2024—subject to meeting standard compliance requirements for the conduct of the research (e.g., biosafety, human subjects, and/or animal care and use approvals).
 Applicants must carefully follow the application guidelines and instructions, and fill out the cover page to be used as part of proposal submission.

 Applications will be reviewed by two selection committees, one for each pool of applications.
 Committee membership will consist of undergraduate and graduate Deans, as well as the Chair of the Touro College Research Council.
-The Provost for Biomedical Research, the Provost for the Graduate and Professional Divisions, the Vice President for Undergraduate Education, and the Vice President of the Graduate Division will serve as ex officio members of both selection committees.
+The Senior Vice President for Research Affairs, the Senior Vice President for Academic Affairs/Provost for the Graduate and Professional Divisions, the Vice President for Undergraduate Education, and the Associate Provost for Academic Affairs for the Graduate and Professional Divisions, will serve as ex officio members of both selection committees.

 Recommendations will be forwarded to President Kadish for awarding grants.

-Questions about the programs and proposal process may be addressed to Glenn Davis, Director of the Office of Sponsored Programs, at firstname.lastname@example.org or (646) 565-6345.
+Questions about the programs and proposal process may be addressed to NYMC-OVPResearch@nymc.edu

 Stanley Boylan, Dean of Faculties and Vice President, Undergraduate Education